DeekshithReddy03/Insurance-Analytics-using-MsExcel-and-Tableau/README.md

 # Insurance Analytics (Interactive dashboards built using MS Excel and Tableau)
 ## Project Objective
 The objective of this project is to analyze insurance sales data to gain insights into cross-sell performance, policy renewals, new business acquisition, and account executive efficiency.
-The goal is to enable data-driven decision-making by visualizing key metrics such as revenue, meeting counts, invoices, and opportunity stages using Tableau, Power BI, and Excel.
+The goal is to enable data-driven decision-making by visualizing key metrics such as revenue, meeting counts, invoices, and opportunity stages using Tableau and Excel.
 This multi-tool approach demonstrates how the same dataset can be effectively used across different BI platforms for comprehensive business analysis and performance tracking.
 ## Dataset used
 - <a href="https://github.com/DeekshithReddy03/Data-Analytics-Project-Using-Data-Visualization-Tools/tree/main/Insurance%20Analytics">Dataset</a>
 ## Question (KPI’s)